 Check for the latest price at Nomatic’s website.

-First, a little background: this bag is brainchild of Nomatic, a company that creates innovative travel products.
-Their Travel Bag was a big hit on the crowdfunding platforms Kickstarter and Indiegogo, raising an impressive $3 million before becoming more generally available for purchase.
+This bag was a big hit on the crowdfunding platforms Kickstarter and Indiegogo, raising an impressive $3 million before becoming more generally available for purchase.
+But is it as good as the videos make it seem?

 Compartment and Pockets